 1 sur

-The NISS department ensures that the law regarding the security of networks and information systems is properly enforced in several sectors.
+The NISS department ensures that legislation on network and information system security is properly enforced across a range of sectors.

-Receive more information on the NIS 2 Directive.
+Find out more about the NIS 2 Act.